cambridge-collection/cambridge-collection.github.io/docs/index.md

 Welcome to the code repository for Cambridge Digital Collection Platform.

-This houses the code for [Cambridge Digital Library](https://cudl.lib.cam.ac.uk),
+This houses the code for projects developed by the teams at the Cambridge University Library including Cambridge Digital Collection Platform which underpins the [Cambridge Digital Library](https://cudl.lib.cam.ac.uk),
 [Manchester Digital Collections](https://www.digitalcollections.manchester.ac.uk/),
 among others.
 It is a platform that takes source metadata and images and provides a system for processing these into a website for display and discovery,